The Computational Advantage of MIP* Vanishes in the Presence of Noise

 \subsection{Acknowledgment}

 P.Y. would like to thank the discussion with Zhengfeng Ji.
 Part of the work was done when H.F. and H.X. visited Nanjing University.
-Y.D., M.Q. and P.Y. were supported by National Natural Science Foundation of China (Grant No. 62332009, 61972191) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302901).
+Y.D., M.Q. and P.Y. were supported by National Natural Science Foundation of China (Grant No. 62332009, 12347104), Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302901), NSFC/RGC Joint Research Scheme (Grant no. 12461160276) and Natural Science Foundation of Jiangsu Province (No. BK20243060).
 H.F. was supported by the US National Science Foundation QLCI program (grant OMA-2016245).
-H.X. was supported by the Key Research Program of the Chinese Academy of Sciences, Grant NO. ZDRW-XX-2022-1.
+H.X. was supported by Beijing Nova Program 20220484128.

 [1]{\ensuremath{#1^+}} {\ensuremath{ \mathrm{Inf} }}